cicirello/bibliometrics/README.md

 profile twice monthly.
 It is not intended for analyzing multiple researchers' bibliometrics, and requests for such functionality will be rejected (there are other tools for that).

+__Blog Post:__ [Your Citation Metrics in an SVG for Your Website](https://dev.to/cicirello/your-citation-metrics-in-an-svg-for-your-website-17bp) (Posted on DEV.to on July 22, 2022)

 ## Table of Contents

 This README is organized as follows: